yannify/xamarin-scan-it-classic/README.md

 # xamarin-scan-it-classic

-Same as scanit, just an older version before I made some changes:
+Same as xamarin-scan-it, just an older version before I made some changes:

 An Android app that allows you to take a picture / select from gallery of object.
 It will add crop handles and outline the largest rectangle.